 - 4.2.1.
-The UNT System Associate Vice Chancellor and Chief Information Officer will commission a system-wide security risk assessment of information resources consistent with UNT System and Institutional compliance and risk assessment plans. - 4.2.2.
+The UNT System Associate Vice Chancellor and Chief Information Officer will commission a system-wide security risk assessment of information resources consistent with UNT System Administration and Institutional compliance and risk assessment plans. - 4.2.2.
 Risk assessments of mission critical and high-risk information resources shall be conducted annually.
 All information resources shall be assessed biennially. - 4.2.3.
+The risk assessment process must consider the immediate and future impact of a risk to organizational operations. - 4.2.4.
 Risk assessments must use a standard methodology compatible with 1 TAC § 202.75.
-Identified risks shall be accepted, rejected, mitigated, or transferred using a defined and documented plan. - 4.2.4.
+Identified risks shall be accepted, rejected, mitigated, or transferred using a defined and documented plan. - 4.2.5.
 The Chancellor for System Administration and the President of each Institution or their designated representative is responsible for approving the risk management plan and making risk management decisions based on the risk assessment and either accept exposures or protect the data according to its value and sensitivity.

-4.2.5.
+- 4.2.6.
+The Chancellor or President is authorized to make risk management decisions for residual high risks. - 4.2.7.
+The Information Security Officer is authorized to make risk management decisions for residual moderate and low risks. - 4.2.8.
 If a public information request for the risk management plan or a risk assessment is received, the Office of General Counsel for the UNT System shall determine whether the requested information is exempt from disclosure under § 2054.077(c) of the Texas Government Code.

 - 4.3.1.
 Texas Administrative Code, Title 1 § 202.75; Managing Security Risks - 4.3.2.
 International Standards Organization 27002:2013; Risk Assessment and Treatment - 4.3.3.
-International Standards Organization 27001:2013
+International Standards Organization 27001:2013 - 4.3.4.
+National Institute of Standards and Technology 800-30; Guide for Conducting Risk Assessments.